Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Methods

 \subsection{Conceptual Framework}

-We conceptualize the number of refugees and asylum seekers from a particular country over time as arising from a succession of one or more crises, which we refer to generically as a \textit{refugee crisis} although it may lead to both refugees and asylum seekers.
-We think of a refugee crisis as being caused by ongoing events or conditions in the country, such as war, famine, or political/economic upheaval.
+We conceptualize the number of refugees and asylum seekers from a particular country over time as arising from a succession of one or more periods characterized by growth and subsequent decline which we refer to generically as a \textit{growth/decline period} or, succinctly, as an \textit{episode}.
+We think of an episode as being caused by ongoing events or conditions in the country, such as war, famine, or political/economic upheaval.
 The refugee and asylum seeker population is expected to increase while the condition is present, before declining after the condition ends.
-A refugee crisis thus comprises two stages: an initial growth stage and a decline phase, separated by a peak.
+An episode thus comprises two stages: an initial growth stage and a decline phase, separated by a peak.
+We note that a notable limitation of our conceptual framework is that it may not well capture long-term refugee populations in which population dynamics are dominated by traditional demographic forces.

 Figure~\ref{fig:pipeline} shows illustrative data from three countries.
-In Mozambique, a driver of the refugee population was the Mozambican Civil War from 1977-1992.
-Thus, we see a sharp increase in the refugee population during the war, a peak in 1992 when the war ended, followed by a decline.
-Somalia appears to have experienced two crises, with the most recent crisis currently in the decline phase.
-Honduras appears to currently be in the growth phase of a crisis, and the timing and magnitude of the peak of the crisis is not yet known.
+In Mozambique, a driver of the refugee and asylum seeker population was the Mozambican Civil War from 1977-1992.
+Thus, we see a sharp increase in the refugee and asylum seeker population during the war, a peak in 1992 when the war ended, followed by a decline.
+Somalia appears to have experienced two episodes, with the most recent episode currently in the decline phase.
+Honduras appears to currently be in the growth phase of a episode, and the timing and magnitude of the peak of the episode is not yet known.

 \pipelinefigure